Amazon founder Jeff Bezos’ divorce may affect his stake in the firm

 Mr Bezos, 54, is currently the world’s richest man, with a fortune of US$160 billion due to his 16.3% stake in multi-billion dollar tech firm Amazon.

 Almost 95.0% of Mr Bezos’ net worth is tied to the e-commerce colossus, so the performance of Amazon’s stock has a direct and significant impact on his wealth.
-And because his net worth is tied to his stake in the firm, the divorce which would usually lead to a division of assets between the duo, may see changes on Mr Bezos’ stake in the firm.
+And because his net worth is tied to his stake in the firm, a divorce which would usually lead to a division of assets between the couple, may lead to changes in Mr Bezos’ stake in the firm.

 Mr Bezos had met his wife before he founded Amazon.
+Mrs Bezos was one of the earliest employees of Amazon.
 The two were engaged after three months of dating and married three months afterwards, according to a Vogue article.
-The couple has four children.
+The couple have four children.
 It is likely for the duo to settle their divorce privately.

 Mixed views on Bezos’ ownership in Amazon post-divorce